py85252876/MMVGM/README.md

 - `sample_runs/mochi_cli.sh` now pins Mochi to single-GPU mode and refuses to auto-download `google/t5-v1_1-xxl`; populate that Hugging Face cache explicitly first.
-It also inherits `HF_TOKEN_PATH` so the helper does not silently fall back to anonymous Hub requests.
+It also inherits `HF_TOKEN_PATH` so the helper does not silently fall back to anonymous Hub requests, and defaults to offline Hub mode so an incomplete cache fails fast instead of silently resuming a huge download.
 - `sample_runs/hunyuan_i2v_step_distilled.sh` now checks for the extra text and vision encoders listed in `checkpoints-download.md` before launching, and it defaults to shorter smoke-test settings (`VIDEO_LENGTH=49`,